SAKET03/Wildfire-Prediction/README.md

 # Wildfire-Prediction

 ## Overview
 Wildfires represent increasingly destructive natural disasters, annually consuming millions of acres of forests and vegetation globally.
-This project aims to address the challenges in accurately predicting and monitoring wildfires by integrating satellite remote sensing and numerical weather prediction model data.
+This project addresses the challenges in accurately predicting and monitoring wildfires by integrating satellite remote sensing and numerical weather prediction model data.

 ### Key Features
 Data Integration: Utilizing comprehensive geospatial datasets from the IBM PAIRS platform, incorporating data from NASA, Copernicus, and NOAA sources.